The Best Way to Get from Casablanca to Marrakech.

 Casablanca Train Station

 Casablanca has three train stations; Casa Voyageurs, Casa Port and Mohammed V International Airport.

 The main train station in Casablanca is Casa Voyageurs.
 The white building is recognizable by its high clock tower above the entrance.

 Passengers travelling from Casa Port, Casablanca’s smaller station near the city’s Atlantic port or Mohammed V International Airport, will connect to Marrakesh via a transfer at Casa Voyageurs.

-Train Schedules from Casablanca to Marrakech
+Train Schedules From Casablanca to Marrakech

-There are nine services per day between Casablanca and Marrakech departing every couple of hours.
-Travel time is around 3.5 hours.
+There are eight services per day between Casablanca to Marrakech departing every couple of hours.

-Cost: 1st class – 148 Dh | 2nd class – 49-139 Dh depending on ticket type as explained earlier.
+Cost: 1st class – 120-150 Dh | 2nd class – 49-139 Dh depending on ticket type as explained earlier.

 Timetable Casablanca to Marrakech